Best flashlights for the elderly

-Although I am not an elderly person myself, I do however understand that it is very important for the elderly to have a reliable flashlight nearby.
-Not just for power outages, but also for general tasks around the house!
-Once someone gets accustomed to using a flashlight around the house for general tasks, it is more likely he/she will be able to use it when it is most needed, like in emergencies or power outages.
+I am convinced that it is essential to have a reliable flashlight nearby, for everyone.
+Not just for power outages, but for general tasks around the house as well!
+Once you get accustomed to using a flashlight around the house, it is more likely you will be able to use it when it is most needed, like during emergencies or power outages.
+And this is especially true for the elderly.

 Points of consideration (food for thought)